RSS

 Still a market for the measured

-The market performance in May does not seem like the beginning of a boom.
+The market performance in May does not appear to be the beginning of a boom.
 It’s the return of discipline.

 Buyers are re-entering the arena, not in droves, but with intention.
 They’re more cautious, more analytical, and more willing to walk away.
 This time, it’s not about chasing prices.
 It’s about making informed moves when the terms are right.
-The market is offering room to negotiate, and savvy buyers are taking it.
+The market offers room to negotiate, and savvy buyers are taking advantage.

 What comes next won’t be about who moves first, but who moves smartest.